 Enough doom & gloom.
 Not everyone gets this wrong & I want to end on a positive note.

-After over 30 years of mostly happy married life, even I have learnt a few things about building & maintaining a loving relationship.
+After nearly 35 years of mostly happy married life, even I have learnt a few things about building & maintaining a loving relationship.
 Taking time to keep getting to know that person better.
 Being considerate & kind to them.
 Protecting time to really give them your attention.
 Enjoying their company & opening up about so many areas of your shared life.
 Trying new things.
 All these & more play such an important role in long-term happy relationships of all genders & orientations.